Serph91P/uc-intg-onkyo-avr/docs/remote.md

 ### Reconfigure

-You can enable or disable the creation of the remote entity by **reconfiguring** the AVR.
+You can enable or disable the creation of the remote entity by **reconfiguring** the integration.

 ![](/screenshots/remote-entity-config.png)